-The preceding sections of this paper clearly identify the COVID-19 shock as unique: it was rapid, severe and exogenous to the past performance of the enterprises.
-This is markedly different from the previous financial crisis where the pre-crisis leverage and indebtedness position was highly correlated with the ex-post performance.
+The COVID-19 shock has been particularly unique: it was rapid, severe and exogenous to the past performance of the enterprises.
+This is markedly different from the previous financial crisis where the pre-crisis leverage and indebtedness position was highly correlated with the ex post performance.
 In the COVID-19 scenario, effectively whole sectors of the economy were shut down to achieve public health goals with very uncertain reopening paths, in particular during the initial wave.
-In this scenario, firms faced an immediate drop in turnover, a requirement to continue covering many fixed costs, and also having considerable uncertainty as to how much of their variable cost structure to continue to fund given the path of the pandemic and its potential impact on their demand.
+At that stage, firms faced an immediate drop in turnover, a requirement to continue covering many fixed costs, while also having to manage considerable uncertainty in purchases of their intermediate goods.
 Our data show that 70 per cent of firms faced turnover declines and many firms faced severe losses.
 Declines in expenditure have not been able to compensate for the dramatic declines in demand.